ianmackinnon/geotk/README.md

 ## Caveats:

 -   Geometric shapes like circles and rectangles are not converted to paths.
--   Only supports path commands `MmLlHhVvCcAaZz`.
+-   Only supports path commands `MmLlHhVvCcQqAaZz`.
 -   Arcs with different X and Y radii are simplied as straight lines.